wazuh/wazuh-documentation/source/deployment-options/deploying-with-kubernetes/kubernetes-upgrade.rst

            - name: INDEXER_URL
              value: 'https://indexer:9200'

-In addition, several parameters were modified within the Wazuh manager ossec.conf file, so it is recommended to use the files configured in ``wazuh/wazuh_managers/wazuh_conf/master.conf`` and ``wazuh/wazuh_managers/wazuh_conf/worker.conf``, subsequently applying all the customizations made.
+   In addition for older versions, several parameters were modified within the Wazuh manager ossec.conf file, so it is recommended to use the files stored in ``wazuh/wazuh_managers/wazuh_conf/master.conf`` and ``wazuh/wazuh_managers/wazuh_conf/worker.conf`` of the v|WAZUH_CURRENT_KUBERNETES| tag, subsequently applying all the customizations made.

 #. `Apply the new configuration`_